UM-Bridge/benchmarks/docs/source/math_description.rst

     = \dfrac{\partial F_j}{\partial \theta_i}\,\mathbf{v},

 where the :math:`i^{th}` and :math:`j^{th}` indices coresspond to ``inWrt`` and ``outWrt``.

+Unlike the gradient operation, the vector :math:`\mathbf{v}` is not required to be a zero vector except at certain index, but it should still be of length :math:`n`, which is the size of the input dimension.
+This also applies to the following action.

 Applying Hessian to a vector
 ============================